ByteDev/ByteDev.Crypto/README.md

 // clearText == "mySecret"
 ```

-Once a byte array cipher has been created the `ByteDev.Crypto.Encoding.Encoder` class can be used for any required encoding:
+Once a byte array cipher has been created the `ByteDev.Encoding.Encoder` class can be used for any required encoding:

 ```csharp
 byte[] cipher = service.Encrypt("mySecret", keyIv);